 |Elevation Change:||-650' net elevation loss (+1,225' total roundtrip elevation gain)|

-The Dias Ridge Trail heads southwest on a high ridge with commanding views over rolling coastal hills and deep valleys below.
+The Dias Ridge Trail heads SW on a high ridge with commanding views over rolling coastal hills and deep valleys below.
 Clearings in the chaparral are filled with wildflowers from March to June.

-The Dias Ridge Trail ends at a working ranch along Highway 1, just across from the Pelican Inn (3.0 miles : 9').
-Cross Highway 1 and follow the paved road (Pacific Way) over Redwood Creek to Muir Beach (3.45 miles : 0').
-Muir Beach is a crescent, with little development on its south end.
+The Dias Ridge Trail ends at a working ranch on HWY 1, just across from the Pelican Inn (3.0 miles : 9').
+Cross HWY 1 and follow Pacific Way over Redwood Creek to Muir Beach (3.45 miles).

 Redwood Creek slows down before spilling into the ocean, forming a lagoon and natural nursery for young salmon.
 The endangered California red legged frog and scores of birds rely on these wetlands for food and shelter.
 Dunes at Muir Beach begin just above the high tide line, held together by intricate root systems of increasingly rare pants.

 Respect this natural habitat and ongoing work of the Redwood Creek Restoration Project by enjoying the lagoon, dunes, and stream banks from a distance.